 Make a Reservation

-Located inside Kemper Museum of Contemporary Art, Oil on Linen is open Wednesday–Sunday from 10 a.m.–3 p.m. staying open on Thursdays for small bites from 3–4:30 p.m. and dinner service beginning at 4:30 p.m. with a last seating at 7:45 p.m.
+Located inside Kemper Museum of Contemporary Art, Oil on Linen is open Wednesday–Sunday from 10 a.m.–3 p.m.
+On Thursdays, the restaurant stays open on Thursdays for small bites from 3–4:30 p.m. and dinner service beginning at 4:30 p.m. with a last seating at 7:45 p.m.
 Weekly dinners feature prix fixe menus with the option to order a la carte.

 About the food